BigPolarBear1/factorization/README.md

 Update: I replaced taking the discriminant by calculating the polyomial roots.
 Which is needed to try and port these findings to higher degrees.. since discriminants dont work well as the degree goes up lol... (although that does seem like an interesting research area I would love to dig deeper into one day).
 If moving up in degree doesn't increase performance.. then I'll investigate how I can re-implement some type of linear algebra step, without downgrading myself to a standard NFS-type algorithm.

+Update: I'm going to try and implement some type of linear algebra first while sticking to quadratics.
+Higher degree polynomials.. it should be possible.. but things just get so much more complicated and its going to take some analysis and learning to figure it all out.
+While quadratics..
+I pretty much know everything there is to know about them.. so if I can implement some linear algebra now.. then that works too and should yield a fast algorithm.
+I think I have an idea anyway :).
+We can do NFS without using the roots at all.. basically taking into consideration the entire set of roots.
+Lets see.

 #### To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run: To run:  python3 run_qs.py -keysize 240 -base 100_000 -debug 1 -lin_size 100_000_000 -quad_size 100</br></br>